 In conclusion, organizations that manage to pro-actively integrate the individual’s perspective on the career into that of the organization will benefit in terms of well-being, employability, and sustainable growth.

-If you want to find out more about how our evidence-based tooling can help you make the shift to proactive career development, contact us.
+If you want to find out more about how the Career Fitness Profiler can help you make the shift to proactive career development, contact us.